-For one mother every 3 hours or so feedings may be often; for another, 3 hours or so may be a long period between feeds.
-For one a feeding that lasts for 30 minutes is a long feeding; for another it is a short one.
-There are no rules how often or for how long a baby should nurse.
+For one mother, every 3 hours or so feedings may be often; for another, 3 hours or so may be a long period between feeds.
+For one, a feeding that lasts for 30 minutes is a long feeding; for another it is a short one.
+There are no rules for how often or for how long a baby should nurse.
 It is not true that the baby gets 90% of the feed in the first 10 minutes.
 Let the baby determine his own feeding schedule and things usually come right, if the baby is suckling and drinking at the breast and having at least 2-3 substantial yellow bowel movements each day.
 If that is the case, feeding on one breast each feeding (or at least finishing on one breast before switching over) will often lengthen the time between feedings.
 Remember, a baby may be on the breast for 2 hours, but if he is actually breastfeeding (open-pause-close type of sucking) for only 2 minutes, he will come off the breast hungry.
 If the baby falls asleep quickly at the breast, you can compress the breast to continue the flow of milk (handout #15 Breast Compression).
 Contact the breastfeeding clinic with any concerns, but wait to start supplementing.
 If supplementation is truly necessary, there are ways of supplementing which do not use an artificial nipple (handout #5 Using a Lactation Aid).

 "I can express only half an ounce of milk".

 This means nothing and should not influence you.
 Therefore, you should not pump your breasts "just to know".
 Most mothers have plenty of milk.
 The problem usually is that the baby is not getting the milk that is there, either because he is latched on poorly, or the suckle is ineffective or both.
 These problems can often be fixed easily.

 The baby will take a bottle after feeding.